bronlabs/bron-crypto/pkg/threshold/tsignatures/tbls/boldyreva02/signing/README.md

 **Players**:
 - `n` players where at least `t` of them are present during the signing session.
-- At least one signature aggregator, who may or may not be in the cohort.
+- At least one signature aggregator, who may or may not be a player.

 **Parameters**:
 - Choice of curve is hardcoded to BLS 123-81.